La Bête Humaine (1938, Jean Renoir) [hr]

 The Lady Eve (1941, Preston Sturges) [A+]

 Vibrant, socially radical, unconventionally structured relationship comedy is easily worthy of Hawks and Lubitsch’s best films from the era.
 Green young Henry Fonda (brilliant) falls in love with crooked heiress Barbara Stanwyck — love and heartache and anger ensue in a human, layered masterpiece.

 The Lady from Shanghai (1948, Orson Welles) [hr]

-Bizarre, creepy Orson Welles project made for Columbia is a thriller too fast and furious for character connection, exposition, development.
-It never, ever stops to breathe.
+Bizarre, creepy Orson Welles project made for Columbia is a thriller too fast and furious to allow you to breathe.
 What story there is involves Welles (with ridiculous Irish accent) as a drifter who’s taken in by Rita Hayworth, with whom he is unashamedly smitten, and her psychotic husband for a long boat ride.
-There are several of the most amazing scenes in cinema here, but there is little gluing it together.
-Prepare to be creeped out, confused and dazzled.
+There are several of the most amazing scenes in cinema here; prepare to be confused and dazzled.

 Lady in the Water (2006, M. Night Shyamalan)